The First Week

 2. Have the child, at unexpected times, call the dog to him or her, pet the dog and at the same time give the dog a yummy treat.

 3. Don't allow the dog to "own" space.
-Dog beds, human beds and couches belong to the humans but they allow the dog to use them.
-That privilege can be lost if there is any growling or fussing at any family members
+Dog beds, human beds and couches belong to the humans, but the humans allow the dog to use them.
+That privilege can be lost if there is any growling or fussing at any family members.

-5. Getting a new dog is exciting but don't let the child follow the dog around and give it unwanted affection.
-Hugging, kissing and staring into the dog's eyes can all be misinterpreted by the dog as aggression on the part of the child so should never be allowed with a new dog.
-Teach the child to give the dog its space.
+5. Getting a new dog is exciting, but don't let the child follow the dog around and give it unwanted affection.
+Hugging, kissing and staring into the dog's eyes can all be misinterpreted by the dog as aggression on the part of the child, so should never be allowed with a new dog.
+Teach the child to give the dog its' space.
 If the dog walks away from a child it should never be followed.
-You want a dog that avoids kids when it has had enough rather than growling or snapping, so make sure the child knows to let the dog walk away.
+You want a dog that avoids kids, when it has had enough, rather than growling or snapping.
+Make sure the child knows to let the dog walk away.
 Teach your children never to touch a dog that is laying down or sleeping.
 That old saying "Let a sleeping dog lie" is great advice.
 Ignoring that saying is the root of most conflict between children and dogs.

 6. Supervise!
 Supervise!
 Supervise!
 We can't emphasize this enough.
 Most trouble between kids and dogs happens when children are unsupervised.
 The dog never gets to tell his side of the story.